cloudingyu/cloudingyu/README.md

 <div align="center">
   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="300">
   <br><br>
-  <p style="font-family: 'Georgia', serif;"><em>"Curiosity is merely the spark that leads us to begin our journey.
-It ignites our desire for the unknown, yet is insufficient to illuminate the entire path."</em></p>
+  <p style="font-family: 'Georgia', serif;"><em>"Curiosity is the spark that lights the flame of our journey, but it is not enough to illuminate the entire path"</em></p>
 </div>

 ## 💻 Tech Stack